-Designed by one of Japan's leading landscape architects, the late Kenzo Ogata, the theme of the garden is ‘tsuki-yama-chisen’ or 'mountain-pond-stream'.
-It features the key elements of stone, water, paths and vegetation.
+One of Japan's leading landscape architects, the late Kenzo Ogata designed the gardens.
+The theme of the garden is ‘tsuki-yama-chisen’ or 'mountain-pond-stream'.
+It features the key elements of stone, water, ornaments, arbours, paths and vegetation.

-View the Japanese Garden photo gallery as a slideshow, or view the photos individually in the Japanese Garden set in Council's Flickr account.
+You can view the Japanese Garden photo gallery as a slideshow.
+Alternatively, view the photos individually in the Japanese Garden set in Council's Flickr account.